mandraga/upernes/README.md

 Status:
 The disassembler and assembler coded in C++ is nearly finished since 2011.
-The emulated PPU is work in progress, it must be taken at once with a clear view of what os programmed.
+The emulated PPU is work in progress, it must be taken at once with a clear view of what is programmed.
 Any working contribution will be apreciated.
 Basically, the remaining work is: finish the io APU emulation, integrate the NSF player for SNES by Memblers, add/fix interrupts.
 And finally add comon bank switching for bigger roms.